tapthoughts/Tic-Tac-Toe-JS/README.md

 # Tic-Tac-Toe-JS
-This is a mini web game.
-A version of Tic-Tac-Toe that can be played with the computer.
+This is a mini web game, a version of Tic-Tac-Toe that can be played with the computer.
 A Rather fun and time killing game for sure